-Commissioner Lisa Townsend is calling on Surrey residents to tell her what they would be prepared to pay towards policing in 2025/26.
+Commissioner Lisa Townsend asks residents what they’d be prepared to pay towards policing in Surrey each year through a public survey.

-The Commissioner’s council tax consultation has launched after the Government gave Police and Crime Commissioners the flexibility to increase the policing part of council tax for 2025/26 by £14 a year based on an average Band D property – a little over £1.16 a month.
+The Commissioner’s council tax consultation launched in January 2025 after the Government gave Police and Crime Commissioners the flexibility to increase the policing part of council tax for 2025/26 by £14 a year based on an average Band D property – a little over £1.16 a month.

-The Commissioner will present her proposal for the Surrey Police budget at a meeting of the county’s Police and Crime Panel in February.
+The Commissioner presented her proposal for the Surrey Police budget at a meeting of the county’s Police and Crime Panel in February.

 Supporting the Chief Constable